 Finally, we will review all insurance policies involved in your case, including whether animal attacks are covered under the dog owner’s homeowner’s insurance policy.

 Our Atlanta Dog Bite Lawyers Can Help You Prove Your Case

-At Millar & Mixon, LLC, we will focus on proving your case while you focus on recovering from your injuries.
+At Millar Law we focus on proving your case while you focus on recovering from your injuries.
 You can be assured that we will work diligently to seek the maximum amount of compensation in your case and resolve your case as timely as possible.

-To speak with a firm that has been helping dog bite victims and their families in Atlanta and throughout Georgia since 1993, call us today or contact us online.
-Our consultations are always free.
-We will charge no fees unless we secure a recovery for you.
+Our attorneys have been helping dog bite victims and their families in Atlanta and throughout Georgia since 1993, call us today or contact us online.
+Case evaluations and consultations at The Millar Law Firm are always free.
+We will charge you no fees unless we secure a recovery for you.